40 Dinner Ideas That Don't Need a Recipe

 When it comes down to it, it can be challenging to find the time to sit down, decide on a week's worth of recipes, write down all the necessary ingredients, hit up the supermarket, and then go through the tedious step-by-step process of making the meal.
 Thankfully, there's a better way: Ditch the recipes and seek out flavorful "freestyle" dinner ideas that don't need a recipe.
 (Yes, it's a thing!)

-All of our healthy meals below are made with just a handful of ingredients—many of which you likely already have in your kitchen—and are basically self-explanatory to pull together.
-Better yet, they all go from stove to kitchen table in under an hour.
-Add them to your weekly lineup to rid the stress from your daily mealtime grind—and while you're at it, continue down a path of low-effort healthy eating by ordering one of these healthiest menu options from the most popular restaurant chains!
+All of the healthy meals below are made with just a handful of ingredients—many of which you likely already have in your kitchen—and are self-explanatory to pull together.
+Better yet, they all go from the stove to the kitchen table in under an hour.
+Add them to your weekly lineup to rid the stress from your daily mealtime grind.
+And while you're at it, continue down a path of low-effort healthy eating by ordering one of these healthiest menu options from the most popular restaurant chains.

 Chicken & Veggie Pan Roast

 What You'll Need: Chicken breasts, dried herbs and spices (garlic powder, rosemary, ground pepper, oregano, etc), roasting veggies (we like onions, Brussels sprouts, and sweet potatoes), and olive oil

 We love sheet pan meals because all you need to do is put your meat and veggies on a pan, drizzle with a bit of EVOO, spice everything to taste, set it, and forget it.
 The best part?
 All of these ingredients can easily be paired with some lettuce and some rinsed chickpeas for the next day's lunch.

-We recommend setting the oven to 400°F. Dinner should be ready in 30 to 40 minutes.
+We recommend setting the oven to 400 degrees Fahrenheit.
+You'll have a well-rounded dinner ready to eat in 30 to 40 minutes.

 Pesto Zoodles with Chicken, Tomatoes & Pine Nuts